4 Ways to Automate Your Finances

 Automate Your Bills

 If you’re terrible at remembering to pay your bills then you’ve got to automate it.
-Bill paying is one of the biggest reasons for destroying your credit and getting yourself into debt.
+Late bill payments are one of the biggest reasons for destroying your credit and getting yourself into debt.
 Beyond the obvious downsides to missing your payments I would ask you, why would you even bother trying to remember the dates you have to pay your credit cards?

 I’ve got my AMEX bill, my VISA bill, my Target Card bill, my Amazon.com bill, my Macy’s bill, etc… and that’s not even the half of it.
 If I had to constantly worry about remembering the dates for each of these cards my brain would be paralyzed I mean, you’re eating up all your brain’s storage capacity on unimportant dates when you could be clearing your head so you can get organized and be productive!